SomeWeirdSin/SomeWeirdSin.github.io/index.md

 Based on the GLoG system by Arnold K, Some Weird Sin (formerly "CyberGLoG") is a cyberpunk mod/hack/skin seeking to provide the simplified rules of the GLoG to a Cyberpunk setting.
 I then foul that up by adding in _just on more subsystem_.
 But it's functional, and what I use.
 You can use it now, without having to wait for the slow production of me putting out a PDF.
 Or digging through the blog.

+Some Weird Sin is a game where players take on the roles of down on their luck mercenaries in a world overrun with libertarians, jaded to violence, and fetishizing technology.
+It’s like if your shitty boomer uncle who can’t open a PDF had a robot arm, but for the whole world.
+Will you look to make it a better place?
+Or just do enough to survive?

 Updated when new material is available.

 ## Updates